vtshen/introduction-to-data-science/README.md

             ```
     - controlling line properties
     - working with multiple figures and axes
-        - note that Matlab and pyplot have the concept of **the current figure and the current axes**
     - working with text
         - using mathematical expressions in text
         - annotating text